Augustine College accepts the model of education that reigned for millennia, until the modern age began to dismantle that tradition.

 But education gradually changed.

-Knowledge became the output of scholarship.
-True things now were not what once was called understanding.
+Knowledge became the output of scholarship: ‘true things’ now had little or nothing to do with what once was called understanding.

-It is not too large a claim to make that at Augustine College the well filled in by the norm of modern education has been dug out and reopened.
+It is not too large a claim to make that at Augustine College the well filled in by the norm of modern education has been emptied of stones, dirt, and trash and reopened.

-At Augustine College all our students undergo an eight-month ‘crash course’ in the Western intellectual tradition, the foundation of a vision of life in accord with the Gospel.
+At Augustine College our students undergo a four-month ‘crash course’ in the Western intellectual tradition, the foundation of a vision of life in accord with the Gospel.
+One four-month programme is dedicated to ancient and Biblical thought; another to developments since the middle ages, viewed in the light of Christ.

-There are no electives, just as education used to be.
-(Why opt out of a program shaped to furnish each student with the building blocks of a true understanding?)
+Within each programme there are no electives, as education used to be.
+(Why opt out of a programme designed to furnish each student with the building blocks of a true understanding?)
 All our students study the same subjects together, sharing questions, difficulties, and discoveries.

 Our subjects are largely those that were long considered basic to higher education:

-Scripture, theology, philosophy, logic, rhetoric, science, literature, art, & a classical language (in some years Greek, in others Latin)
+Scripture, theology, philosophy, logic, rhetoric, science, literature, art, & a classical language.

 Whether the course is Art or Philosophy it is the basic questions, the key principles, the central insights that are kept in view.